Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 I love TypeScript.

-Its typed, forgiving, easy to learn, and you can use it for almost anything.
+Its typed, forgiving, easy to learn,

+ you can use it for almost anything.

 Good TypeScript is even aesthetically pleasing to look at.